cirosantilli/linux-cheat/filesystem.md

 ## blkid

+`util-linux` package.

-Get UUID, label and filesystem type for all partitions
+Get UUID, label and filesystem type for all partitions:

     sudo blkid